Allergan Sustainability Performance Reports

-The 2013 overall GHG profile for Allergan are presented in the following figures.
+The 2014 overall GHG profile for Allergan are presented in the following figures.
 Scope 1 GHG emissions refer to the direct GHG emissions resulting primarily from combustion processes.
 Scope 2 GHG emissions refer to GHG emissions resulting primarily from the consumption of purchased electricity.
-GHG emissions increased by 1% vs. 2012 even with the addition of the new business acquisitions and existing facility expansions.
-These acquisitions have significantly changed Allergan’s carbon footprint on an absolute basis.
-Allergan would have been at pre-1998 levels if the recent acquisitions were not included.
-Projects to reduce energy consumption and consequently Allergan’s GHG emissions at these new facilities are already underway.
+In 2014, our absolute GHG emissions increased by 4% vs. 2010 with an increase in sales and production.
+Allergan reduced GHG emissions from R&D and manufacturing operations by nearly 10% normalized to sales in 2014 versus 2013.

 Energy Consumption Trend

-In 2013 versus 2012, energy consumption decreased by 2.3% on an absolute basis when the data is rebaselined for acquisition and existing facility expansion.
+In 2014 versus 2013, energy consumption increased by 3% on an absolute basis.
+On a per sales basis, the energy consumption has decreased by 10%.
 Allergan has used tools such as Lean 6 Sigma, DMAIC, metering and sub-metering, and Energy Star performance indicators to ensure that energy efficiency is maintained.
-The acquisitions and existing facility expansions have several energy efficiency opportunities being implemented.
+Recent acquisitions and existing facility expansions have provided further energy efficiency opportunities.

 Waste Generation Performance Trend

-On an absolute basis, the hazardous waste decreased by 12% in 2013 vs. 2012 even with increasing production rates.
+On an absolute basis, hazardous waste decreased by 33% in 2014 vs. 2010 even with increasing production rates.
 Normalized for sales, Allergan reduced hazardous waste generated by 54% in 2014 compared to 2013.
-Allergan realized a 26% decrease in nonhazardous waste sent for disposal in 2013 vs. 2012.
-The waste generated per production unit decreased by 5% in 2013 vs. 2012.
-The waste generated per sales units increased 5% in 2013 vs. 2012.
+Allergan realized a 26% decrease in nonhazardous waste sent for disposal in 2014 vs. 2013.
+The waste generated per sales units decreased by 36% in 2014 vs. 2013.
 Allergan has set aggressive targets of 15% hazardous and nonhazardous waste reduction based on 2010 levels to be achieved by 2015.

-Allergan increased its recycling rate from 29% in 1995 to 76% in 2013.
-The goal in 2013 was to maintain the recycling rate greater than 75%, and the result was 76%.
-The target for the strategic plan expected to be reached by 2015 is 75%.
-Notable recycling rate improvements occurred at Allergan Medical Heredia Costa Rica and Allergan Medical Santa Barbara.
-Allergan Pharmaceuticals Westport and Waco are still leading with the highest recycling rates.
+Allergan increased its recycling rate from 29% in 1995 to 83% in 2014.
+The goal in 2014 was to maintain the recycling rate at 75% or greater which is the target for the strategic plan expected to be reached by 2015.
+Notable recycling rate improvements occurred at Allergan Medical Pringy France, Heredia Costa Rica and Allergan Medical Santa Barbara.
+Allergan Brazil and Allergan Pharmaceuticals Westport and Waco are still leading with the highest recycling rates.
 Allergan Westport and Allergan Pringy accomplished recycling 100% of their nonhazardous waste at the end of 2013.
 The absolute quantity of recycled materials was 4,480 tonnes in 2014.